buildpacks/rfcs/text/0000-export-to-oci.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

+- Should be this change included on a previous RFC to handle multiple export targets int the Lifecycle?

 <!--
 - What parts of the design do you expect to be resolved before this gets merged?